 More than 275,000 death are caused by stroke (Lewis, 2011).
 Stroke is also the leading cause of adult disability and the second leading cause of death in the world.
 There are only 15% of stroke patients who can be completely cured (Feigin, 2006).
 Stroke causes paralysis, generally in whole or in part, either permanently or temporally.
 Physical problems have the great impact on the daily activities of individuals, such as eating, cleaning up even moving or walking.
-Stroke patients generally need help from others.
 Stroke can be a heavy burden for family, neighbors, and friends of patients (Sutrisno, 2007).
 People who help, care for and assist stroke sufferers to do all their daily activities are called caregivers.